Moringa oleifera: Other uses

 In developing countries, moringa has the potential to improve nutrition, boost food security, foster rural development, and support sustainable landcare.
 It may be used as forage for livestock, a micronutrient liquid, a natural anthelmintic, and possible adjuvant.

 Moringa trees have been used to combat malnutrition, especially among infants and nursing mothers.
 Since moringa thrives in arid and semiarid environments, it may provide a versatile, nutritious food source throughout the year in various geographic regions.
 Some 140 organizations worldwide have initiated moringa cultivation programs to lessen malnutrition, purify water, and produce oils for cooking.

 Moringa oleifera leaf powder was as effective as soap for hand washing when wetted in advance to enable antiseptic and detergent properties from phytochemicals in the leaves.
 Moringa oleifera seeds and press cake have been implemented as wastewater conditioners for dewatering and drying fecal sludge.

 Moringa seed cake, obtained as a byproduct of pressing seeds to obtain oil, is used to filter water using flocculation to produce potable water for animals or humans.
 Moringa seeds contain dimeric cationic proteins, which absorb and neutralize colloidal charges in turbid water, causing the colloidal particles to clump together, making the suspended particles easier to remove as sludge by either settling or filtration.
-Moringa seed cake removes most impurities from water.
+Combination of moringa seed protein, biochar, and sand removes toxicants in water, including E. coli, making the treated drinking water safe by international water quality criteria.
 This use is of particular interest for being nontoxic and sustainable compared to other materials in moringa-growing regions where drinking water is affected by pollutants.
+In 2026, it was also reported that the plant's seed-based saline extract was able to remove 98% of microplastics from tap water.
+Moringa oleifera thus showed its potential as a sustainable alternative for microplastics removal from drinking water via in-line filtration.